What is application integration?

 - Event-driven actions: An event-driven action occurs when a trigger – an event – kicks off a procedure or set of actions.
 The following are examples of event-driven actions: the invoicing and billing of a customer after an order is submitted, or managing an opportunity-to-order workflow from an ERP system to a CRM system.

-- Data mapping: The mapping of data in one system to another defines how the data will be exchanged, making it easier to export, group, or analyze later.
+- Data mapping: The mapping of data in one system to another defines how the data will be exchanged, making it easier to export, group, or analyse later.
 For example, a customer enters information into a contact form within one application.
 The data is then mapped to corresponding fields in adjacent applications.

 Common application integration challenges